Adoption in the United States: International adoption

 Prospective American adoptive parents may use international adoption (also called intercountry adoption) to adopt a child from another country.
-American citizens, including American citizens who have emigrated from countries they wish to adopt from, represent the majority of international adoptive parents, followed by Europeans and those from other developed nations such as Australia.
+United States citizens, including U.S. citizens who have emigrated from countries they wish to adopt from, represent the majority of international adoptive parents, followed by Europeans and those from other developed nations, such as Australia.
 The laws of different countries vary in their willingness to allow international adoptions.
-Some countries, such as China, Korea and Vietnam, have very well established rules and procedures for foreign adopters to follow, while others, the United Arab Emirates (UAE) for example, expressly forbid it.
-International adoptions by Americans became much more common after the Korean War when American servicemen fathered interracial children with Korean women.
-China is the leading country for international adoptions by Americans.
+Some countries, such as China, Korea and Vietnam, have very well established rules and procedures for prospective foreign adoptive parents to follow, while others, the United Arab Emirates (UAE) for example, expressly forbid it.
+International adoptions by U.S. citizens became much more common after the Korean War, when American servicemen fathered interracial children with Korean women.
+Korea has been the leading country for international adoptions by Americans, followed by China and Russia.

-The U.S. Department of State has designated the Intercountry Adoption Accreditation and Maintenance Entity, Inc. (IAAME), as the accrediting agency responsible for accreditation, approval, monitoring, and oversight of adoption service providers that provide intercountry adoption services in the United States.
-The IAAME maintains a list of accredited international adoption service providers.
+As of 2025, the U.S. Department of State designates two accrediting agencies responsible for accreditation, approval, monitoring, and oversight of adoption service providers that provide intercountry adoption services in the United States: the Intercountry Adoption Accreditation and Maintenance Entity, Inc. (IAAME) and the Center for Excellence in Adoption Services (CEAS).
+IAAME and CEAS each maintain a list of accredited intercountry adoption service providers.